ilyanovak/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 5. a3 = 0 + n^2 + n^2 + n^2
 6. ai = i(n^2)
 7. So, do while i(n^2) < n^3, or do until i(n^2) = n^3 => i = n
-8. So, number of iterations is just n, so LINEAR
+8. So, number of iterations is just n, so LINEAR = O(n)

 b)
 1. sum is irrelevant